McIntosh (apple): Popularity and sales

+McIntosh apples on sale at the Jean-Talon Market in Montreal.
+As of the early 2020s, the McIntosh remains one of the dominant varieties in Quebec, but has been losing market share for some time.

 During the twentieth century, the McIntosh was the most popular cultivar in Eastern Canada and New England; it was also widely sold in the United Kingdom.
 The McIntosh made up 40% of the Canadian apple market by the 1960s; and at least thirty varieties of McIntosh hybrid were known by 1970.
 However, its market share declined to 28% in 2014 and is expected to continue to do so, in part due to production cost and in part due to consumers favoring sweeter, crisper, and less tart apple varieties.
 Its popularity has also waned in the face of competition from imports; in the first decade of the 21st century, the Gala (imported from Chile or the United States) accounted for 33% of the apple market in Ontario to the McIntosh's 12%, and the Northern Spy had become the preferred apple for pies.
 Production remained important to Ontario, however, as 66000000 lbs of McIntosh apples were produced in 2010.
 In Nova Scotia, apple orchardists reinvigorated their businesses during the late 2000s by replacing McIntosh and Cortland with newer varieties that brought in more money per bin, namely the Ambrosia, Gala, and especially the Honeycrisp.
-In Quebec, about two fifths of all apples harvested were McIntosh, as of 2020.
+In Quebec, over a third of all apples harvested were McIntosh, as of the early 2020s.
 Production remained relatively high in part because many orchardists were at the end of their careers with no successors, and as such were not keen to replace the McIntosh with newer varieties.
 A significant portion of McIntosh apples harvested in Quebec was sent for processing while the average retail price of a McIntosh was only a third that of a Honeycrisp.
 Nevertheless, the McIntosh is unlikely to disappear in the foreseeable future due to persistent residual demand for legacy varieties, which do not require royalties for cultivation and sales, unlike the newer managed varieties.